cloudfoundry/stratos/deploy/kubernetes/README.md

 # Deploying in Kubernetes

-The following guide details how to deploy the Stratos UI Console in Kubernetes.Docker Compose.
+The following guide details how to deploy the Stratos UI Console in Kubernetes.

 ## Requirements: